 About Catalin Lari

-In the United States, Mr. Lari received a Master in Music Degree from Pittsburg State University and a Certificate of Viola Performance from DePaul University.
-He taught violin and viola as a Graduate Assistant at the Pittsburg State University, and also private lessons.
-In the States, Mr. Lari performed in a variety of music ensembles such as Pittsburg State Symphony, Springfield Symphony Orchestra, Fort Smith Symphony Orchestra, DePaul Symphony Orchestra, and Chicago Civic Symphony Orchestra.
+In the United States, Mr. Lari received a Masters in Music from Pittsburg State University and a Certificate of Viola Performance from DePaul University.
+He taught violin and viola as a Graduate Assistant at the Pittsburg State University, as well as private lessons.
+In the States, Mr. Lari performed in a variety of music ensembles such as: Pittsburg State Symphony, Springfield Symphony Orchestra, Fort Smith Symphony Orchestra, DePaul Symphony Orchestra and Chicago Civic Symphony Orchestra.
 After moving to Chicago in 2005, Catalin started to teach private lessons for violin and viola as a self-employed teacher.
-Along with his beloved wife, Mr. Lari opened a private music studio called Ten Happy Little Fingers in the Jefferson Park neighborhood of Chicago, where they reside since 2015.
-The Lari family has a girl and a boy who both play and sing music.
+Along with his beloved wife, Mr. Lari opened a private music studio called Ten Happy Little Fingers in the Jefferson Park neighborhood of Chicago, where they have resided since 2015.
+The Lari family has 2 children who both play and sing music.
 The family proudly gets involved in musical activities from Church Choir to Romanian folk music.
-The Laris also own a smart cat named Gus that is a music lover as well.
+The Lari’s also own a smart cat named Gus that is a music lover as well.

-Over the years, after accumulating experience in both teaching and performing, Mr. Lari believes that anyone could be taught to play an instrument as long as there is a desire of learning, and physical ability to hold the instrument of their choice.
-The merit of the teacher is to help his students discover their musical gifts and to teach them how to use these talents.
+Along the years, after accumulating experience in both teaching and performing, Mr. Lari believes that anyone can be taught to play an instrument as long as there is a desire of learning, and physical ability to hold the instrument of their choice.
+The merit of the teacher is to help his students discover their musical gifts, and to teach them how to use these talents.
 In the end, each one of us is unique and special!

 Mr. Lari’s main hobbies are hiking in the woods, swimming in clear waters, and driving big cars and buses.